 However, if the family comes up with the strategy of a cleaning routine for the entire family such as teaching the kids some useful self-help skills, it can lead to greater coordination and cooperation among our family unit as a whole.
 It is fair to say that there would be a few hits and misses to start with before your family can arrive at a formula for close to perfect coordination.

-Moving on, here are a few suggestions to keep in mind while planning and executing a family cleaning routine.
+Moving on, here are a few suggestions to keep in mind while planning and executing a family cleaning route and chores list.
 Implementing these suggestions is more than likely to increase the chances of creating a cohesive chore team with a systematic approach to household cleaning chores.

 A Chore List before a Chore Chart

-While the objective of this blog is to help readers create a chore chart that enlists help for household chores from all members of the family, you definitely need a chore list before coming up with a chore chart.
+While the objective of this blog is to help readers create a household chore list that enlists help for household chores from all members of the family, you definitely need a chore list before coming up with a household chore list.
 Your chore list is basically a list of all the chores you need to get done at home.
 It would help if you could separate chores.
 Divide them up by taken care of by you and the chores that can be assigned to the kids and the hubby.
 Read further to know what is next.

 Decide on Age-Appropriate Chores